EndemicMedia/claudecoder/docs/index.md

     permissions: write-all
     runs-on: ubuntu-latest
     steps:
+    - uses: actions/checkout@v3
     - name: ClaudeCoderAction
-      uses: EndemicMedia/claudecoder@v1.1.0
+      uses: EndemicMedia/claudecoder@v2.0.0
       with:
         aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
         aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
         github-token: ${{ secrets.GITHUB_TOKEN }}
+        # The following is optional - defaults to 'claudecoder'
+        required-label: 'claudecoder'
 ```

 ## Usage

-Once set up, ClaudeCoder will automatically run on every new pull request or when a pull request is edited.
+ClaudeCoder will automatically run on pull requests that have the "claudecoder" label.
 It will:

+1. Verify that the PR has the required label (default: "claudecoder")
-1. Analyze the repository content and the pull request description
+2. Analyze the repository content and the pull request description
-2. Generate code suggestions using Claude 3.7 Sonnet
+3. Generate code suggestions using Claude 3.7 Sonnet
-3. Apply the suggested changes to the pull request branch
+4. Apply the suggested changes to the pull request branch
-4. Add a comment to the pull request with a summary of the changes
+5. Add a comment to the pull request with a summary of the changes

-No additional action is required from the user after setup.
+To use ClaudeCoder on a pull request:
+1. Create or edit a pull request
+2. Add the "claudecoder" label to the PR
+3. Wait for ClaudeCoder to process the PR and suggest changes

 ## Configuration